Wire-Network/wire-docs/docs/getting-started/launch-local-node.md

 info  [timestamp] nodeos producer_plugin.cpp:2293 produce_block ] Produced block 14bd99c3c3ffd441... #47 at [timestamp] signed by eosio [trxs: 0, lib: 46, confirmed: 0]
 info  [timestamp] nodeos producer_plugin.cpp:2293 produce_block ] Produced block 2e5fb9d0f2dce119... #48 at [timestamp] signed by eosio [trxs: 0, lib: 47, confirmed: 0]
 ```

+Verify the `[timestamp]` is a recent one and that you aren't looking at a stale logs.

 To exit logs: <kbd>Ctrl</kbd> + <kbd>C</kbd>